MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/network-atc.md

 You may see this message:

 1. If the network adapter uses an inbox driver.
-Inbox drivers are not supported and must be updated.
+Inbox drivers aren't supported and must be updated.

     **Solution:** Upgrade the driver for the adapter.